fmnas/fmnas-site/README.md

 * `blog.hbs` and `blog_post.hbs` for objects from the Firestore `blog` collection (example: blog_sample.json)
 * `form.hbs` for objects from the Firestore `forms` collection (example: form_sample.json)

-Template rendering occurs within the GitHub Action public-site when the repository is updated, and in Cloud Run Functions found in `/functions` that are invoked when relevant data is updated from the admin site.
+Template rendering occurs within the Cloud Run function `ssg`, which generates file groups requested from a PubSub queue.
+This queue is written by the GitHub Action public-site when the repository is updated, and by the other functions in `/functions/template_rendering.ts` in response to GCS and Firestore updates.

-Typescript and SCSS files are compiled to .js and .css before static site deployment.
+Typescript and SCSS files are compiled to .js and .css within the GitHub Action `public-site`.

-[**Vue**](https:/vuejs.org) 3 is used in the admin interface.
+[**Vue**](https://vuejs.org) 3 is used in the admin interface.
 The admin site is still deployed to DreamHost for now.

 <!-- The admin interface WYSIWYG editor is [Toast UI Editor](https://ui.toast.com/tui-editor/).-->